刊 首 語

 those handmade gifts I scribbled for her as a child

-And now even she is not here with me forever
+And now even she is no longer with me forever

 Vivian 雯 | Poems For Mom